utkarsh512/Deep-Learning/Logistic Regression/with_sklearn.md

        '% ' + "(percentage of correctly labelled datapoints)")
 ```
 #### Note
 However, the problem stated above requires neural nets with hidden layers to be solved optimally.
 In case of LR, the test accuracy will not be that good.
+You can see the difference between the output of LR and neural net in `Flower/` directory.